holzesev/E_TSB-RNN/README.md

 The main difference between the two architecture models is that the first model Two-Stacked Bidirectional RNN (TSB-RNN) receives input from one dataset (value_x, i.e. the actual data values), while the second model Enriched Two-Stacked Bidirectional
 RNN (ETSB-RNN) receives input from three datasets (value_x, i.e. the actual data values, length_norm, i.e. the standardized length of value_x, as well as metadata information about the attributes).
 Therefore, the second model is more complex and needs more time for training

-* TSB-RNN: Two-Stacked Bidirectional RNN
+* TSB-RNN (M0): Two-Stacked Bidirectional RNN
-* ETSB-RNN: Enriched Two-Stacked Bidirectional RNN
+* ETSB-RNN (M1): Enriched Two-Stacked Bidirectional RNN
 <p align='center'>
   <img src='https://github.com/holzesev/E_TSB-RNN/blob/main/images/model_0_1.PNG' width="70%"/>
 </p>